 Travis has over ten years of experience in corporate finance and strategy consulting, helping clients navigate complex financial issues and transactions.
 Prior to joining 8020 Consulting, he served as the Director of Finance at FTI Consulting, where he specialized in providing financial turnaround, restructuring and transaction-related services.
 His diverse industry experience includes entertainment, automotive, real estate, healthcare, gaming, food and beverage, financial services and technology.
 His core competencies include strategic planning, financial modeling, forecasting and budgeting, corporate restructuring, due diligence, post-merger integration, valuation, financial statement preparation and operation planning.
 Travis holds an M.S. in Finance and Accounting from the University of San Diego and a B.S. in Accounting from the W.P.
 Carey School of Business at Arizona State.
 He is also an active CPA in California and a Certified Insolvency and Restructuring Advisor.

-Categorized in: Financial Turnaround and Restructuring
+Categorized in: Turnaround & Restructuring